thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Release Notes/fire-app-builder-release-notes-1-0-2.md

 (Note: Some of these issues are the same known issues from [version 1.0.0][fire-app-builder-release-notes-version-1-0-0].)

 **In-app purchasing tag added to apps**.
-Fire App Builder contains a default [In-App Purchasing component][fire-app-builder-amazon-in-app-purchase-component].
-Unfortunately, there's not a dummy purchasing component you can substitute in place of IAP.
+Fire App Builder contains a the [In-App Purchasing component][fire-app-builder-amazon-in-app-purchase-component] by default.
 As a result, when you submit your app into the Appstore, it will be tagged as containing in-app purchases.
-An upcoming Fire App Builder release will add a dummy purchasing component instead of IAP so that this tag is not added to apps.
+If you're not using IAP, simply [remove the component][fire-app-builder-load-a-component] from your app before submitting it to the Appstore to avoid receiving this tag.

 **Login with Amazon component**.
 The [Login with Amazon component][fire-app-builder-login-with-amazon-component] is not working correctly.
 The issue is currently being investigated.